zhofre/test-fabric/README.md

 ### Test data generation methods

-The `TestSuite<TDataFactoryBuilder>` class provides three convenient methods for generating test data in your unit
+The `TestSuite<T>` class provides a comprehensive set of methods for generating test data, making it easy to create realistic and varied test scenarios.
-tests:

 #### `Random<T>()`